importantimport/gumori/README.md

 ## 🧱 Project Structure

-U'll see the following folders and files:
+You'll see the following folders and files:

 ```bash
 /